isabella232/GSoC17/Journal/Week_11.md

-One awesome thing about bionode-watermill is the potential to execute several files and the potential to have different files in different processing stages.
-For instance, in a pipeline with 3 stages, file1 might be in stage 1 while file2 might be in stage 3, just because file1 is larger than file3.
+One awesome thing about bionode-watermill is the potential to execute several files and the potential to have different files in different processing tasks.
+For instance, in a pipeline with 3 tasks, file1 might be in task 1 while file2 might be in task 3, just because file1 is larger than file3.
   Therefore, the ability for process different files and get the results of a given pipeline for each file independently is something we want to achieve.